nhzandi/AccelerationExplorer/README.md

 ### Comparing Smoothing Filter Performance

 The Noise Activity within Acceleration Explorer will compare the root-mean-sqaured (RMS) average of all three filters and the raw sensor output in real-time.
 THe RMS is the average variance from the mean of the sensor output.
 This allows users to quickly configure and compare the performance of different smoothing filters simultaneously.

-In general, I feel the mean filter offers the best compromise between smoothing and response of the three filters.
+## Linear Acceleration

+Acceleration Explorer offers a number of different linear acceleration filters.
+Linear acceleration is defined as acceleration-gravity.
+An acceleration sensor is not capable of determining the differnce between gravity/tilt and linear acceleration.
+There is one standalone approach, a low-pass filter, and many sensor fusion based approaches.
+Acceleration Explorer offers implementations of all the common linear acceleration filters as well as the Android API implementation.

 Useful Links: